-In area of greatest water flow, drill hole or cavity 0.5” (13 mm) deeper into slot and over the joint to accommodate a bleeder hose.
+In the area of greatest water flow, drill a hole or cavity 0.5” (13 mm) deeper into slot and over the joint to accommodate a bleeder hose.
 A bleeder hose is a minimum 1.5 foot (0.5 m) length of smooth surfaced, fairly rigid tubing.
-Its purpose is to relieve the water pressure while crack/joint is being repaired.
+Its purpose is to relieve the water pressure while the crack/ joint is being repaired.

 Remove all loose materials within the slot and to 6” (150 mm) on either side of slot.
 Clean, profile (ICRI CSP-3) and saturate this area with water.
 Allow water to soak into concrete and then remove all surface water.

-Place one end of bleeder hose into the hole or cavity and, while holding hose steady, apply Xypex Patch’n Plug to the slot around the hose.
-Approximately two to four applica- tions of Patch’n Plug may be necessary to secure the hose in place and embed the tubing completely up to surface level.
+and, while holding the hose steady, apply Xypex Patch’n Plug to the slot around the hose.
+Approximately two to four applications of Patch’n Plug may be necessary to secure the hose in place and embed the tubing completely up to surface level.

-To stop active water flow apply Xypex Patch’n Plug to half the depth of remaining slot area.
+To stop active water flow apply Xypex Patch’n Plug to half the depth of the remaining slot area.
 Patch’n Plug is mixed by adding one part clean water to 3.5 parts Patch’n Plug powder by volume.
-If slot has dried out before Patch’n Plug application, it should be re-wetted.
-Remove bleeder hose and pack hole with Xypex Patch’n Plug to stop all active water flow.
+Remove the bleeder hose and pack the hole with Xypex Patch’n Plug to stop all active water flow.

-While slurry coat is still tacky, fill slot to surface with Xypex Concentrate Dry-Pac mixed in the following pro- portions: one part clean water to six parts Concentrate by volume.
+While slurry coat is still tacky, fill the slot to the surface with Xypex Concentrate Dry-Pac mixed in the following proportions: one part clean water to six parts Concentrate by volume.
 Blend Dry-Pac by trowel for 10 - 15 seconds only (lumps should be present in the mixture).
 Apply Dry-Pac by gloved hand, and then compress it tightly using a pneumatic packing device or a hammer and block.

-Cure by keeping moist using Gamma Cure and/or by fog spraying periodically with water for two to three days.
+Cure by keeping moist by fog spraying periodically with water for two to three days.
 Open to water contact per Xypex Coatings guidelines.